 In Alabama, The Department of Revenue’s Motor Vehicle Division requires the following professionals to post $50,000 auto surety bonds:

 - new motor vehicle dealers

 - motor vehicle wholesalers

-By posting an Alabama motor vehicle dealer and designated agent surety bond, principals (auto dealers, designated agents and motor vehicle rebuilders, reconditioners and wholesalers) pledge to conduct business in accordance with Sections 40-12-390 through 40-12-400 and Sections 32-8-34 and 32-20-22 of the Code of Alabama 1975.
-If the principal fails to conduct business according to the letter of the laws and terms of the surety bond contract, the bond protects the state and consumers from resulting financial losses up to the full bond amount ($25,000).
-The principal must reimburse the surety for all damages paid out.
+If the principal fails to conduct business according to the letter of the law and the terms of the surety bond contract, the bond protects the state and consumers from resulting financial losses up to the full bond amount.
+The principal must reimburse the surety for all damages paid.

 How to become a motor vehicle dealer in Alabama

-There are additional licensing requirements for applicants wishing to obtain status as a designated agent.
+All dealers, with the exception of wholesale dealers, are required to become a designated agent.
+There are additional licensing requirements for applicants needing to obtain status as a designated agent.